 Academic Rules that control the student's program of study and graduation.
-Policies of this catalog.

-The student is responsible for reading the Academic Policies section academic achievement, probation restricts a student's course load and activities.
+Policies The student is responsible for reading the Academic Policies section academic achievement, probation restricts a student's course load and activities.

 Academic Probation resulting from a student's failure to achieve a satisfactory